Skip to Content

 Looking for the Best Ever Toffee Recipe?
 This is it!

 While a Heath bar will curb the craving, this homemade toffee is an easy confection that doesn’t require molasses.
-Just caramelize sugar and heat to the hard crack stage for a rich, buttery treat.
+Instead, you’ll caramelize sugar and butter to the hard crack stage for a rich, buttery candy with that irresistible snap.
+It’s the kind of old-fashioned treat that feels special for the holidays, yet simple enough to make whenever a sweet craving hits.

-toffee on a baking sheet with corner pieces broken
+Homemade buttery toffee broken into shards on a baking sheet with chocolate and nuts

 More Delicious Candy Recipes